peterruler/A-Medical-AI-Chat/README.md

 - replace in langchain-gemma-ollama-chainlit-de.py: `model = Ollama(model="gemma:2b")` - instead of gemma:2b with your model name e.g. `mistral` or custom installation `biomistral1`.
 - and run the mistral code chat in a browser:
 - `chainlit run langchain-mistral-ollama-chainlit.py`
-- and run the biomistral (install custon) chat in a browser:
+- and run the biomistral (install custom) chat in a browser:
 - `chainlit run langchain-gemma-ollama-chainlit-de.py`
 ![Proof](/aspirin2.png?raw=true "biomistral1")